kevschmitt/Style_Transfer/README.md

 get to the website.

 # Use Application
-Input two images (they have to have the same exact size), click combine and wait ~15-25 Mins for the combined image to pop up.
+Input two images (they should be the same exact size for best results), click combine and wait ~15-25 Mins for the combined image to pop up.